Matt Borne: United States Wrestling Association (1989–1991)

 In 1989, World Class merged with the United States Wrestling Association (USWA).
 For the next two years, Borne won the USWA World Tag Team Championship twice with Jeff Jarrett and held the WCWA Texas Heavyweight Championship twice.

 World Championship Wrestling (1991–1992)

 In 1991, Osborne signed with World Championship Wrestling (WCW) and debuted as "Big Josh", an outdoorsman who danced with bears and was friends with Tommy Rich.
-He made his WCW pay-per-view debut on May 19 at the inaugural SuperBrawl, defeating Black Bart.
-In August, Big Josh won the World Six-Man Tag Team Championship with Dustin Rhodes and Tom Zenk, which they held for three months.
+He made his WCW pay-per-view debut on May 19 at SuperBrawl I, defeating Black Bart.
+In August, Big Josh won the WCW World Six-Man Tag Team Championship with Dustin Rhodes and Tom Zenk, which they held for three months.
 From January to February 1992, he also held the WCW United States Tag Team Championship with Ron Simmons.
-Borne made his final pay-per-view appearance for the company on May 17 at WrestleWar, defeating Richard Morton.
+Borne made his final pay-per-view appearance for the company on May 17 at WrestleWar '92, defeating Richard Morton.
 He continued to make sporadic WCW TV appearances throughout the summer before leaving the company.